-TIP has been used in the World's longest and biggest bored piles, CFA piles, D-Walls, barrettes, grout injection piles and so many more.
-Foundations with deep cut-offs can be profiled by placing nodes within the concrete section only without the waste of CHSL pipes being bought to the surface.
+TIP has been used in the world's longest and biggest bored piles, CFA piles, D-Walls, barrettes, grout injection piles and so many more.

+Foundations with deep cut-offs or plunge columns can be profiled by placing nodes within the concrete section only without the waste of CHSL pipes being bought to the surface.